Top of main content

 A shipping container of school supplies makes its way across the ocean from the US to Uganda.
 The Seattle schoolchildren who sent it follow its path every step of the way in augmented reality by scanning a code on their mobile phones.
 They watch the package right to the end of its journey, with a 360-degree video showing the Ugandan children unboxing the donations in their rural school.

-“Tech in philanthropy is an area that is often overlooked,” says Dorothy Chan, Head of Philanthropy Services & Advisory, Asia Pacific, at HSBC Global Private Banking.
-“Yet technology can enhance transparency and efficiency.
+“There’s a lot of innovation out there right now to make charitable giving more accessible, but tech in philanthropy is an area that is often overlooked,” says Dorothy Chan, Head of Philanthropy Services & Advisory, Asia Pacific, at HSBC Private Bank.
+“Technology can enhance transparency and efficiency.
 It is also a source of innovation.
-Deployed strategically, tech can help shape our giving, and amplify the impact of philanthropy.
-I’m quite excited about how things are progressing.”
+Deployed strategically, tech can help shape our giving, and amplify the impact of philanthropy.”

 Tech tools can open up new opportunities for donors to support the projects they care about, as well as reflect their passions and values.
 From digital platforms for giving to tools to promote and diversify sources of funding – even across borders – technology is helping drive forward global impact.